The COVE Career Center Tell Your Story

 - CNN: Companies use artificial intelligence to conduct online interviews

 - 'Tell Me About Your Pandemic Self' Interview Preparation

 Who should schedule an appointment for interview prep?

-All students!
 Log in to Handshake to schedule an Interview Prep appointment with a Career Counselor or professional staff.

 93% of hiring managers will review a candidate's social media profile before making a hiring decision.
 66% of hiring managers said they would hold poor spelling and grammar against candidates.